 Robert A. Douglass

-Robert A. Douglass, AIA, LEED AP BD+C, has been with VMA since 2005.
-He was the 2010 Henry Adams Medal recipient for his Master of Architecture work at University of Miami.
-He also holds a Bachelor of Arts in Cities from Haverford College.
-He has studied in Rome, Istanbul, and Tokyo.
+Robert A. Douglass, AIA, LEED AP BD+C, CPHD, has been with VMA since 2005.
+He was the 2010 Henry Adams Medal recipient for his Master of Architecture coursework at University of Miami.
+He also holds a Bachelor of Arts in Cities from Haverford College and has studied in Rome, Istanbul, and Tokyo.
 Rob recently became VMA’s first Certified Passive House Designer, in keeping with his personal commitment to sustainability and his role as Senior Associate in leading our firm-wide sustainable design standards.